-A discussion of the System Management Facilities option is contained in "Section 5: Task Management" in Concepts and Facilities.
-Information on user exit routines to be used with the System Management Facilities option is contained in the chapter "System Management Facilities" in System Programmer's Guide.
+1. A discussion of the System Management Facilities option is contained in the Introduction publication.
+Information on user exit routines to be used with the System Management Facilities option is contained in the System Management Facilities.

 Examples of the TIME Parameter